Berdir/tmgmt/README.txt

 The management part itself is working well.
-It is possible to create and submit jobs to various translators, get the translated text back into the system, review and approve it.
+It is possible to create and submit jobs to various translators, get the translated text back into the system, review and accept it.
 The user interfaces are already quite usable and we continue to work on further improvements.

 ==== Sources ====